GustavePate/gustavepate.github.io/_posts/2013-07-30-simple-vim-bash-dotfile-github.md

 1. Commit.
 1. Delete the now untracked submodule files.
 Run rm -rf path_to_submodule

-# Conclusion

-Et voilà !
-Here is a link to [my own github dotfiles repo][dotfiles_repo] where you can find the latest version of the [install script][install_sh] I currently use.
-It took me a little more than a hour to make it working (including typing this article).

-I hope this will help you !

 [github_doc]: https://help.github.com/articles/create-a-repo "create a repo github doc"
 [github_dotfiles]: http://dotfiles.github.io/ "github dotfiles doc"